-The infrastructure manager will reject any capacity request or request for a capacity study submitted in any other manner (for example, by phone or by e-mail without the request form).
+The infrastructure manager will reject any capacity request submitted in any other manner (for example, by phone or by e-mail without the request form).

 The Book In application is available on the Business Corner of Infrabel.
 In order to be able to use it, applicants must submit a request via their Key Account Manager.